koodo-reader/koodo-reader/README.md

 1. If you can't find your target language from the above list, Download the Engish source file from [this link](./src/assets/locales/en/translation.json)

-2. When you finish translation submit the source file to [this link](https://github.com/koodo-reader/koodo-reader/issues/new?assignees=&labels=submit+translation&projects=&template=3_submit_translation.yml).
+2. When you finish translation, submit the source file to [this link](https://github.com/koodo-reader/koodo-reader/issues/new?assignees=&labels=submit+translation&projects=&template=3_submit_translation.yml).
 Pull request is also welcomed.